-Reflectance calibration methods differ significantly between satellite-based remote sensing and in situ measurements using a Spectralon panel.
-For satellite sensors, reflectance calibration relies on pre-launch laboratory calibration and post-launch vicarious calibration, which uses known surface targets or atmospheric correction algorithms to account for sensor degradation, atmospheric effects, and viewing geometry.
-In contrast, in situ calibration with a Spectralon panel involves direct measurement of reflected light from a calibrated reference target with known reflectance properties, typically conducted under controlled conditions near the target area.
-This method ensures precise ground-truth data, providing high accuracy for reflectance measurements by eliminating the influence of atmospheric scattering and absorption, which are significant factors in satellite-based calibration.
+Reflectance calibration methods differ significantly between satellite-based remote sensing and other types of measurement acquisition.
+For satellite sensors, RBOA estimation relies on pre-launch laboratory calibration and post-launch vicarious calibration, which uses known surface targets or atmospheric correction algorithms to account for sensor degradation, atmospheric effects, and viewing geometry.
+In contrast, in situ and UAV R measurements require the use of a calibrated reference target with known reflectance properties, conducted near the target area under the same illumination conditions.
+This method ensures precise ground-truth data, providing high accuracy for R measurements by minimizing the influence of atmospheric scattering and absorption, which are significant factors in satellite-based calibration.

 Temporal resolution, defined as the time interval between successive image acquisitions over the same study site, varies significantly between low-altitude and high-altitude sensors.
-Satellites used for Earth observation are typically placed in low heliosynchronous orbits, allowing them to regularly revisit the same area of the Earth.
+Satellites used for Earth observation, typically placed in low heliosynchronous orbits, acquire data at regular intervals over the same area of the Earth.
+They are programmed to cross the equator daily at the same time, allowing for seasona studies while ensuring consistent illumination conditions throughout the year.
 For instance, the Sentinel-2 constellation offers a temporal resolution of 5 days at the equator, which decreases to as little as 3 days at higher latitudes, such as in France.
-Certain missions, like the Sentinel-3 constellation, achieve even shorter revisit times, often less than a day.
-In contrast, low-altitude sensors are generally operated on-demand, with data acquisition often initiated directly by the user.
+Certain missions, like the Sentinel-3 constellation, achieve even shorter revisit times, providing almost daily images of the same region.
+In contrast, low-altitude sensors are directly programmed by the user.

 Spatial resolution, defined as the ground area represented by a single pixel, differs significantly between low-altitude and high-altitude sensors.
-Satellite remote sensing can cover vast areas, often spanning millions of square kilometers, and capture data at the scale of entire countries in a single image.
-The spatial resolution of a sensor is directly influenced by its field of view, and while some satellites achieve resolutions as fine as 30 cm per pixel (e.g., Pleiades-Neo), this can pose challenges for accurately mapping complex ecosystems.
+Satellite remote sensing can cover vast areas, often spanning millions of km2, and capture data at the scale of entire countries in a single image.
+The spatial resolution of a sensor is directly influenced by its field of view.
+While some satellites achieve resolutions as fine as 30 cm per pixel (e.g., Pleiades-Neo), they may struggle to accurately map complex ecosystems.
 For example, in scenarios involving mixed vegetation types, the inability to capture fine-scale heterogeneity can limit the accuracy of analyses.
-In such challenging scenarios, low-altitude remote sensing offers a complementary approach by acquiring millions of pixels over smaller areas, achieving spatial resolutions at the millimeter scale.
+In such cases, low-altitude remote sensing offers a complementary approach by acquiring millions of pixels over smaller areas, achieving spatial resolutions at the mm-cm scale.
 This level of detail enables more precise mapping of complex and heterogeneous ecosystems.
+Overall, there is a trade-off between area coverage, spatial, spectral, and temporal resolutions due to the processing and storage capabilities of sensors.
+Increasing the area covered by a single image generally results in larger pixel sizes and lower temporal resolution (Figure xx).

+Figure xx. souce: Jensen

 1.1.2.3 Remote Sensing applied to Coastal monitoring

+Coastal environments represent highly dynamic and sensitive ecosystems shaped by complex interactions between natural processes and human activities.
+Remote sensing technologies are crucial for monitoring these regions, providing detailed data on shoreline erosion, habitat degradation, sediment dynamics, and water quality.
+High-resolution satellite imagery and drone-based platforms facilitate the detection of fine-scale changes in intertidal zones, mangroves, coral reefs, and other critical coastal habitats.
+These observations enable the quantification of spatial and temporal variations, informing evidence-based strategies for conservation and sustainable management.

 EOV EBV

 Muller-Karger